suman2807/course/VERCEL_DEPLOYMENT.md

 ### Common Issues

+1. **404 Errors**: If you see 404 errors, check:
+   - The vercel.json file has correct routing configuration
+   - Your API endpoints are properly named and in the correct directories
+   - The frontend build completed successfully

-1. **API Key Not Configured**: If you see errors about API keys, make sure you've set the `YOUTUBE_API_KEY` environment variable in your Vercel dashboard.
+2. **API Key Not Configured**: If you see errors about API keys, make sure you've set the `YOUTUBE_API_KEY` environment variable in your Vercel dashboard.

-2. **CORS Errors**: The application should handle CORS properly, but if you encounter issues, check the Vercel function logs.
+3. **CORS Errors**: The application should handle CORS properly, but if you encounter issues, check the Vercel function logs.

-3. **Playlist Not Found**: Make sure the playlist is public and the ID is correct.
+4. **Playlist Not Found**: Make sure the playlist is public and the ID is correct.

 ### Checking Logs